isamplesorg/vocabulary_learning/README.md

    - **New result:** The results show fasttext model could predict all collections' records with 95% average probability and more.
 [Probability results for the different collections](data/Collection_result/Sum_Result.csv)

 ## Processes for SESAR and openContext.
 1. Use data loading.ipynb to retrieve SESAR records from MARS. we would get [SESAR_5000_core.csv](Collections_data/SESAR_5000_core.csv) and [SESAR_5000_original.csv](Collections_data/SESAR_5000_orginal.csv).
 The same steps for openContext.
+The data files are already stored in the Collection_data folder.
+The users could directly run the following steps.
 2. Use SESAR_preprocessing.ipynb to clean the SESAR records and convert them to different sets. [cleanedSESAR_materialType.txt](Collections_data/cleanedSESAR_materialType.txt), [cleanedSESAR_sampeldFeature.txt](Collections_data/cleanedSESAR_sampeldFeature.txt) and [cleanedSESAR_specimenType.txt](Collections_data/cleanedSESAR_specimenType.txt).
 3. [SESAR_preprocessing.ipynb](pyhon/SESAR_preprocessing.ipynb) and [openContext_preprocessing.ipynb](pyhon/openContext_preprocessing.ipynb) clean the records and converts data to fastText format.
 The files also draw the graphes of records' attributes distribution and iSamples control vocabularies's distributions.
    - **Result for SESAR:** The SESAR collection is sparse data.
 Only few attributes could be used for fastText.
 And, the current records transformers based on keywords rules.
 Therefore, the result precision and recall are great.
    - **Result for openContext:** The openContext original data is pretty straightful and the sampled feature for openContext is the same value, "Site of past human activities".
 The current iSamples core records of openContext are based on only one attribuate, "item category".
 Therefore, when we use fastText to verify the control vocabularies, the precision and recall are 100%.
 4. Use crossValidation.ipynb to evaluate the models' precisions and recalls and draw the graphs of precision and recall.

-## Prerequisites
-  Download pretrained word vector file "crawl_300d-2M-subword.zip" from https://fasttext.cc/docs/en/english-vectors.html And put "crawl-300d-2M-subword.vec" file in the data folder (Alternative: "wiki-new-300d-1M-subword.vec.zip")

 ## FastText folders
   1. [data folder](data)